 More resources were allocated to the efficient few in the private sector who were thought to be more productive than others.
 The efficient few were expected to generate more wealth for the country and the government would benefit through more taxation income from their profits.
 The additional income earned by the government would benefit the rakyat as a whole.

 The privatization policy was formulated whereby government projects and operations were farmed out to the private sector.
-It was believed that the superior efficiency of the private sector over the public service would ensure greater chances of success in implementation.
+This policy was formulated based on the belief by some policymakers that the superior management efficiency of the private sector over the public service would ensure greater chances of success in implementation.

 Economic planning then borrowed a page from Keynesian economics.
 Aggregate spending and investment had to increase through government spending for more development.
 Spending had to be accelerated to have rapid growth.
 To achieve this the machinery of the government, centered on the civil service had to face some overhaul.

 The new economic planning approach at that time was a novel idea.
 It was based on thinking big and thinking out of the box to achieve rapid growth.
 It had required simplification of processes in planning for quick decision-making.
 But while process simplification was desirable it required the civil service to be more alert and efficient to ensure end objectives were achieved.
 The civil service always had a duty to ensure good governance prevailed.